Exchange Rate in Argentina

 Argentina - Exchange Rate

 The Argentine peso depreciated in the last few weeks, despite the Central Bank’s tight monetary policy stance.
-On 8 March, the currency traded at 41.15 ARS per USD, bottoming out from a record-low of 42.46 recorded the day before.
-The result represented a notable 8.6% weakening over the same day of the previous month.
-The peso lost half of its value compared to the same day last year and was 9.3% lower than at the beginning of the year.
+On 5 April, the currency traded at 43.86 ARS per USD, regaining some strength from a record-low of 43.97 recorded on the same day.
+The result represented a notable 9.2% weakening over the same day of the previous month.
+The peso lost over half of its value compared to the same day last year and was 14.1% lower than at the beginning of the year.

-Looking ahead, the peso is expected to depreciate further due to still-high inflation, although the scope of its weakening should narrow compared to last year thanks to the Bank’s tight monetary policy stance.
+Looking ahead, the peso is expected to depreciate further due to still-high inflation, policy uncertainty and fragile investors’ confidence, although the scope of its weakening should narrow compared to last year, thanks to the Bank’s tight monetary policy stance.

 Argentine Peso Exchange Rate Forecast